varun-r-mallya/IHPC-IITR-AMReX-GPU/setup.md

 warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```

-Clone this repository, then install apptainer.
+Clone this repository with the `--submodule-recurse` flag, then install apptainer.

 Add the following extra flag to `cmake` in amrex89:
 ```bash